verekia/manapotion/README.md

 # 🏎 V1V2 Engine

+This is a work-in-progress collection of utilities and components to make [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) and React game development easier.

-Do not use, unless you are me.
+🛑 Do not use, unless you are me.

 TS and React only.
-The TypeScript React files are not even compiled.
+The TypeScript React files are not even compiled at the moment.
 If your project uses different `tsconfig.json` settings than what the library expects, it might break.
 It is based on Vite's tsconfig.

 ## Features